-by AVON HUDSON, MAXINE GOODWIN, DOUGLAS BROOKES, SALLY SHORTER, and TRACEY SHORTER
+by AVON HUDSON, MAXINE GOODWIN, DOUGLAS BROOKS, SALLY SHORTER, and TRACEY SHORTER

 - View Avon Hudson's Biography